Jennie Wheatley: History

-Wheatley has long been involved in preserving the history of the islands.
+Wheatley was extensively involved in preserving the history of the islands.
 She co-wrote with Eileene L. Parsons the seminal history text 150 Years of Achievement: 1834 – 1984, which was first published in 1984 and revised in 2016.

-She has also engaged in extensive oral history work, particularly with older residents of the island and emigres.
-She records traditional practices, folk tales, idioms, and other aspects of British Virgin Islands culture.
+She also engaged in extensive oral history work, particularly with older residents of the island and emigres.
+She recorded traditional practices, folk tales, idioms, and other aspects of British Virgin Islands culture.
 In 2013 she published Struggles and Triumphs, a history of the British Virgin Islands that relies on these interviews.

-Her work to preserve the islands' history extends to its landmarks.
+Her work to preserve the islands' history extended to its landmarks.
 Around the turn of the century, she became involved in restoring historic sites on the islands as part of the Millennium Committee.